chrthomsen/pygrametl/docs/examples/facttable.rst

 AccumulatingSnapshotFactTable
 -----------------------------
 :class:`.AccumulatingSnapshotFactTable` represents a fact table where facts are updated as a process evolves.
-Typically different date references (OrderData, PaymentDate, ShipDate, DeliveryDate, etc.) are set when they become known.
+Typically different date references (OrderDate, PaymentDate, ShipDate, DeliveryDate, etc.) are set when they become known.
 Measures (e.g., measuring the lag between the different dates) are also often set as they become available.
 Like for :class:`.FactTable`, the class